diegolamonica/EUCookieLaw3-themes/readme.md

 You can find the WordPress version either on [GitHub](https://github.com/diegolamonica/EUCookieLaw3-wp) and WordPress Plugins Repository.

+# Donations

+If you find this tools useful, and since I've noticed that nobody did this script before of me, I'd like to receive [a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=me%40diegolamonica%2einfo&lc=IT&item_name=EU%20Cookie%20Law%203%20Themes&no_note=0&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest). :)

 # Available Themes

 To use a theme in your website, just download the file you want and link it in the page: